Our team offers expert information and advice in person at our centres, over the phone and at our social groups

 As part of CWA’s partnership approach to tackling domestic abuse, our Crisis Intervention team coordinates the organisation’s response to high-risk victims by participating in the fortnightly MARAC (Multi Agency Risk Assessment Conference) and daily DACC (Domestic Abuse Conference Calls).
 This enables us to make contact with victims almost immediately after an incident has occurred.

 Coffee mornings are run on a weekly basis at local venues in Torfaen and Monmouthshire.
-Any woman can attend these groups; not just those who have experienced Domestic Abuse.
+Any woman can attend these groups; not just those who have experienced domestic abuse.
+Our Newport centre also runs coffee mornings where women can access advice and support around domestic abuse.

 Peer support group for women